Some parts of this page may be machine-translated.

 If you have any concerns while working, please refer to the previous feedback or double-check the specifications.
 Of course, if you are still unsure, feel free to ask questions in the chat.
 If it's difficult to explain in writing, let's have a direct meeting.

-The next day, perhaps due to the effectiveness of the advice, there were more questions, but there seemed to be no mistakes in the way of thinking.
-A few days later, the results of Mr. A, who returned to me as the PM, were passing marks.
-I will send feedback to Mr. A. "That's great!
-The number of mistakes has drastically decreased, and you got a good score.
-You understand it better than I do," I messaged, feeling relieved.
-No, I remind myself to stay vigilant moving forward, and I send a message to another annotator who has fallen below the passing mark.
-"You fell below the score.
+The next day, perhaps due to the effect of the advice, there were more questions than usual, but there seemed to be no fundamental misunderstandings in the way of thinking.
+A few days later, the results from Mr. A, who returned to me as the PM, were passing scores.
+I sent feedback to Mr. A: "That's great!
+The number of mistakes has drastically decreased, and your score is good.
+You understand it better than I do," and felt relieved.
+No, I told myself to remain vigilant going forward, and then sent a message to another annotator who had newly fallen below the passing score: "You fell below the score.
 Shall we have a private lesson...?"

 4. Summary